Skip to Content

 Golden Gate Bridge

-Home to several famous landmarks, San Francisco, is known for the Painted Ladies, Pier 39, twisty Lombard Street, and the Golden Gate, perhaps the most famous bridge in America.
+San Francisco, among the most expensive yet charming cities in the country, boasts famous landmarks like the Painted Ladies, Pier 39, Lombard Street, and the iconic Golden Gate, the most famous bridge in America.

-However, when people pack for California, they think sun and heat.
-But San Francisco is cooler, and nighttime temperatures in June and July bounce between the mid-50s and mid-60s.
-So don’t forget to bring light sweaters!
+Despite California’s sunny reputation, San Francisco is cooler, with nighttime temperatures in June and July ranging between the mid-50s and mid-60s, so it’s wise to pack light sweaters.

 Things to do in San Francisco